Tutorial: Azure Active Directory integration with FreshDesk

 a.
 For Single Sign On (SSO), select On.

 b.
 Select SAML SSO.

 c.
-Type the SAML Single Sign-On Service URL you copied from Azure portal into the SAML Login URL textbox.
+In the SAML Login URL textbox, paste SAML Single Sign-On Service URL value, which you have copied from the Azure portal.

 f.
 Click Save.